Mario Giordano: Sanctions and complaints

 Giordano was subject to various disciplinary sanctions by the professional order association Ordine dei Giornalisti (Order of Journalists).
 In December 2008, Giordano, as director of Il Giornale, was found to have "violated the regulation on the obligation of rectification, even without rectifying, even in the absence of a specific request, the information that after their dissemination has proved to be inaccurate or incorrect, especially when the error could damage individual persons, associations or communities."
 In October 2009, Giordano, as director of Il Giornale, was found to have "omitted the control, and therefore allowed the publication, of the counterfeit photographs appeared on Il Giornale with the obvious addition of elements not originally present in the original work of the photographer."
 In March 2015, Giordano was sued by the entrepreneur Massimo Ferrero for mentioning the latter in the book titled Pescecani with regard to the bankruptcy fraud of Livingston Energy Flight company.

-Disciplinary and legal proceeding for racism and racial hate speech
+Disciplinary proceeding for racism and hate speech

-In May 2016, Giordano and his colleague Maurizio Belpietro spread racial hatred against the Romani people with "xenophobe and racist intent".
-This was due to an article in which they accused some Romani of robbery, attributing bad characterization to the whole ethnic group.
-It turned out that those responsible were not Romani.
-In 2020, Giordano and his colleague Vittorio Feltri spread racial hatred against southerner Italians, with "xenophobe and racist intent".
-In this occasion, Giordano was subject to a further disciplinary sanctions by the Order of Journalists.
-That same year, Giordano was sued by the Naples City Council for racism and racial hate speech.
+The Order of Journalists of Lombardy has recently sanctioned the former editor of Libero, Maurizio Belpietro, and the journalist Mario Giordano over an old article referring to Roma people.
+The disputed text was published on 8 November 2015 under the title “Let’s keep the Roma killers, let’s reward the thieves.”
+Reporting on a crime news story, the journalist wrote:“Let’s allow ourselves to be massacred.
+Let’s allow ourselves to be killed.
+Let’s wait until it happens to us.
+Let’s wait for our turn.
+Let’s wait for an evening when horror knocks on the door of our home disguised as a Roma person.
+Please make sure you say Roma (…) and not gypsies, otherwise Boldrini will be offended.
+Even when they are beating you to death, while they shatter your teeth and jaws, while they send you to your maker in order to steal the meagre savings you have accumulated in your piggy bank through a lifetime of sacrifice, remember it well: you must say Roma.”The article was punished with a censure, not in the commonly understood sense of censorship, but as a disciplinary sanction imposed “in cases of abuses or serious misconduct, consisting of a formal reprimand for the ascertained violation,” as provided for by the regulations governing the journalistic profession.
+In 2020, Giordano was again censured by the Order of Journalists of Lombardy over an opinion expressed not by him, but by the guest Vittorio Feltri.
+Following this event, the mayor of Naples, Luigi de Magistris, filed a criminal complaint against Vittorio Feltri and Mario Giordano for defamation in the press, aggravated by racial hatred, and for incitement to racial hatred.